czosel/code-ballet/README.rst

   - There are other ways to keep stack-depth in check: `compare drop2() / drop3()`_

+* Try to avoid side-effect or only things for optimization like memoize

 * Python 3.5+ man, really dude!

 .. _`compare drop2() / drop3()`: https://gist.github.com/ganwell/a2c9136398fbbd70796ad15b0778ae68